seccode/Sha256Research/README.md

 # Sha256Research
-A Random Forest Classifier was able to predict features of the hash
+A Random Forest Classifier was able to predict features of the hash different than the expected probability distribution.